grimvp3r/SimpleAPI/README.md

-# Installing
-- Open cmd and go into the simple-api folder
-- Then go into the src folder and then into the reqs folder
-- First install all the plugins `pip install -r requirements.txt`

 # Info
-- This is a simple api with features about the hypixel api for sniping and custom endpoints for little prices
+- This is a swift api with features about the hypixel api for sniping and custom endpoints for little prices

 # Website
 - [ ] Website is comming soon...